Key Questions to Ask

 Life On Campus

-Housing assignments for first-time freshmen will be posted at the summer New Student Orientation and on the Student Account Invoice, which will be mailed to all students in late July giving their specific room and roommate assignment.
+Housing assignments for first-time freshmen will be posted at the summer New Student Orientation.
 Both Galloway and Pioneer Halls house female freshmen and Oakwood Hall houses male freshmen.
 Decisions will be made with assistance from the students completed Roommate Preference form, however later applications will be made based on availability.

 Transfer Student and Older Freshman Assignments

 Transfers or first-time freshmen who are 21 years or older will be assigned housing in either an MVNU residence hall or an on-campus apartment.
-Because these assignments are based strictly on the availability of housing, these housing decisions may not be made or finalized until the first of August.
-Assignments for applications received in late July or in August will be made based on when they are received in the Student Development office.
+Assignments for applications received in late July or in August will be made based on when they are received in the Residence Life office.

-Older Freshmen and Transfer students will be notified of their assignment either by mail or by phone by the Student Development staff, who will assign a room and roommate based first on availability and second with assistance from the students completed Roommate Preference form.
+Older Freshmen and Transfer students will be notified of their assignment either by mail or by phone by the Residence Life staff, who will assign a room and roommate based first on availability and second with assistance from the students completed Roommate Preference form.

-Students can report roommate (apartment) conflicts to their Resident Assistant (serious issues should be reported directly to the Resident Director).
+It is perfectly okay and normal!
+You have plenty of people here at MVNU to help guide and assist you through it.
+Students can report roommate or apartment conflicts to their Resident Assistant (serious issues should be reported directly to the Resident Director).
 The Residence Life staff will assist students with mediation and help roommates and apartment-mates communicate issues with each other.

 The University is not liable for property damage of personal belongings.
 Students should be sure their property is covered by parents' homeowner's policy, or obtain a policy on their own items.

-The orientation handbook contains a list of items to bring to MVNU.
-Please note the following items not allowed:
+The orientation handbook contains a list of items to bring and not to bring to MVNU.

 For more information please consult the Student Handbook.

-Resident Director live in each residence hall and apartment area.
-RDs are available for emergency assistance on a twenty-four hour basis.
+Trained professional staff (Resident Directors) live in each residence hall and apartment area.
 In addition, each floor or apartment wing has one student Resident Assistant designated to assist students on their floor or unit.
-A student Medical Associate is "on call" from 4:30 p.m. - 8 a.m. to assist in medical emergencies.
+A student Resident Health Advisor is "on call" from 4:30 p.m.–8 a.m. to assist in medical emergencies.
+Additionally, Campus Safety is available 24-hours a day.

 Washers and dryers are located on the lower floors of all Residence Halls.
 Facilities are also located in each group of apartments.
 These facilities are available to residential students free of cost.

+Yes.
 All students are permitted to have motor vehicles on campus.
-All cars and bicycles must be registered with Security.
+All cars and bicycles must be registered with Campus Safety.
 Bikes must be kept in bike racks located near each residence hall.

-A student may have up to three (same gender), individual overnight visitors in his/her room, with a limit of three nights per month.
+Yes.
+Visitors are limited to staying on campus a maximum of three nights per month.
 All visitors must be registered with the Resident Director.
 Child care or babysitting is not permitted in any campus area.

 Disciplinary issues are generally presented to peer Residence Judicial Councils, and/or the Associate Dean of Student Development.
 As much as is possible, students will be given the option for community service in lieu of fines, unless damage to university property has been incurred.
 In addition, systems of accountability, such as counseling, accountability partners, etc. are used for behavioral intervention.
 When it is necessary for a student to be suspended from classes and campus for a period of time, students will be asked to notify parents of their suspension.

-All residential students are required to participate in the University's meal plan and student health insurance plan.
-Students can bring their own food and beverages.
-Students are permitted to bring their own mini-Refrigerator (max.
-2.9 cubic feet).
+No. All residential students participate in the University's meal plan.
+Students may still bring their own food and beverages.
+Students are permitted to bring their own mini-refrigerator (max.
+3.2 cubic feet).

 MVNU offers a banking partnership through PNC.
 Please visit www.pnc.com/mvnu for more information.

 Still have questions?
 No problem!
-One of our Admission Counselors would love to talk with you!
+One of our Admissions Counselors would love to talk with you!